FelipeFregoso/FelipeFregoso/README.md

 - 👋 Hi, I’m @FelipeFregoso
 - 👀 I’m interested in multiple things like develop new systems/software to help anyone enterprise/Business to discover new functionabilities in the new era.
-- 🌱 I’m currently learning about new ways to work with different technologies like TIBCO, GIT, DBs, etc.
+- 🌱 I’m currently learning about new ways to work with different technologies like TIBCO, Middleware, etc.
 - 💞️ I’m looking to collaborate on new developers to create good environments
 - 📫 How to reach me: Please send me an Email to "felipe.fregoso@sytesoft.com"